AliAshraf69420/ObjectDetectionAndTrackingMobileApp/README.md

 # Object Tracker Mobile App

-Real-time object tracker: a Python FastAPI server runs YOLOv8 detection and a React Native (Expo) mobile client captures camera frames, ships them to the server, and overlays bounding boxes on the live preview.
+Real-time multi-object tracker: a Python FastAPI server runs YOLOv8 detection and a React Native (Expo) mobile client captures camera frames, ships them to the server, and overlays color-coded bounding boxes and motion trails on the live preview.

 ## Architecture